 Fleitz, David L. More Ghosts in the Gallery: Another Sixteen Little Known Greats at Cooperstown.
 McFarland 2008.

-Kirby, George, Othello Harris, and Elaine Claire Nolte.
-Encyclopedia of Ethnicity in Sports in the United States.
+Kirsch, George, Othello Harris, and Claire E. Nolte.
+Encyclopedia of Ethnicity and Sports in the United States.
 Greenwood, 2000.

-Ridenbough, Lowell, and Joel Hoppel.
+Reidenbaugh, Lowell, and Joe Hoppel.
 Baseball’s Hall of Fame, Cooperstown, Where The Legends Live Forever.
-R.H.
-Value Publishing, 1988.
+Random House Value Publishing, 1988.

 Pittsburgh Press 1905